Kudryavets/tree-optimization-search-python/README.md

 ----

-This is the attempt to solve [optimizing search problem](https://www.hackerrank.com/contests/quora-haqathon/challenges/ontology) in python via trees and recursion.
+This is the attempt to solve [optimizing look-up problem](https://www.hackerrank.com/contests/quora-haqathon/challenges/ontology) in python via trees and recursion.

 ## Problem